Michael Jeffrey Aminoff: Research

-Aminoff is a clinical neurologist and neurophysiologist whose original contributions have been in several overlapping areas, utilizing electrophysiological techniques to investigate the functioning of the nervous system in health and disease.
-His work has been directed at extending the clinical applications of electrodiagnostic techniques or at providing insight into the underlying pathophysiology of various disorders.
+Aminoff's original contributions span several overlapping areas, using electrophysiological techniques to investigate nervous system function in health and disease.
+His work has focused on extending the clinical applications of electrodiagnostic techniques and providing insight into the underlying pathophysiology of various disorders.
 His work on different aspects of the autonomic nervous system showed involvement of sympathetic fibers in entrapment neuropathies; the importance of spinal mechanisms in the control of breathing; the nature and consequences of the dysautonomia occurring in patients with Parkinson's disease; and the nature of the involuntary motor activity that follows cessation of the cerebral circulation (syncope).
 His studies of the physiology of sensory discrimination and motor control showed that the discrimination-response system is organized as a parallel network rather than in the serial manner often portrayed, and he provided evidence that the long-latency stretch responses have a transcerebral pathway in humans, are under some degree of voluntary control, and relate to the organization of the discrimination-response system.
 His studies provided electrophysiological evidence for different types of dementia and defined their electrophysiological characteristics.

 Aminoff's clinical studies of spinal vascular malformations (dural arteriovenous fistulas) led to a new theory on their pathophysiology.
 He and his collaborators suggested that increased venous pressure reduces the intramedullary arteriovenous pressure gradient and thus blood flow, leading to spinal cord ischemia.
 This is now widely accepted and has had major implications for the treatment of these lesions.
 His later interest in movement disorders led him to show the utility of botulinum toxin in the treatment of various movement disorders, and then to study gene therapy in managing patients with Parkinson's disease.

-Aminoff has devoted many years to medical education.
-As a director and chair of the American Board of Clinical Neurophysiology, of the American Board of Electrodiagnostic Medicine, and of the American Board of Psychiatry & Neurology, he was concerned with syllabus development, setting national guidelines and educational standards, and assessing competence in clinical neurophysiology and clinical neurology.
-He lectured frequently at regional, national and international meetings, authored or edited numerous books on neurological science and education, and in 2003 was appointed one of the series editors of the Handbook of Clinical Neurology.
-His teaching contributions have led to several national awards.